joomengine/jcb-documentation/075-Expand-Custom-Field-Type-Beyond-The-Default.md

 ## 3. Joomla Field File Structure

 **[00:02:48 → 00:04:59]**
-To understand how this works, look at Joomla’s field definitions:
+To understand how this works, look at Joomla's field definitions:

 ```
 administrator/